EuroProofNet/europroofnet.github.io/_pages/WG4/Sep22/program.md

 - 12:30 CLAS lunch time

-- 14:00 [Anne Baanen](https://www.cs.vu.nl/~tbn305/) (Vrije Universiteit Amsterdam), typeclasses in Lean and their impact on maintainability and refactoring <!--30'?-->
+- 14:00 [Anne Baanen](https://www.cs.vu.nl/~tbn305/) (Vrije Universiteit Amsterdam), Bundling in Dependent Type Theory <!--45'-60'-->

+Dependent type theories allow us to bundle proofs and data in the same structure, which can be a great help for automation.
+On the other hand, unbundled definitions can allow greater flexibility.
+I discuss my experiences with refactoring between unbundled and bundled definitions in the Lean mathematical library mathlib, especially focusing on the implementation of typeclasses.

-- 14:30 [Alexander Best](https://alexjbest.github.io/) (Vrije Universiteit Amsterdam), Metaprogramming for Automation of Library Maintenance <!--30'-45'-->
+- 14:45 [Alexander Best](https://alexjbest.github.io/) (Vrije Universiteit Amsterdam), Metaprogramming for Automation of Library Maintenance <!--30'-45'-->

 Large libraries of formal proofs are becoming increasingly common, and pose several challenges for the maintenance and upkeep if they are to